SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

 This exporter supports sending logs and metrics data to [Sumo Logic](https://www.sumologic.com/).

+We are strongly recommend to use this exporter with [sumologicextension](../../extension/sumologicextension/README.md).

 Configuration is specified via the yaml in the following structure:

 ```yaml